-After the IRS, Mr. Patel worked at KPMG LLP. where he provided expat tax services and handled tax controversies for assignees of multinational corporations.
-He worked on cross-border tax issues involving expatriates and foreign nationals.
+After the IRS, Mr. Patel worked at KPMG LLP. where he provided expat tax services and worked on cross-border tax issues involving expatriates and foreign nationals.
 At KPMG he gained experience in reporting of foreign assets and foreign income, and is knowledgeable of issues such as:

 - Interpreting and applying tax treaties

 - Classification and reporting of investments in passive foreign investment companies